aaliddell/s2cell/docs/source/s2_concepts.rst

 The ST coordinate system is a warped version of the :ref:`sec_coord_uv` coordinate system, after mapping through a projection function.
-This is done to give a more homogenous area per S2 cell on the unit-sphere, where cells near the cube face edges would otherwise be significantly smaller than those near the face centres.
+This is done to give a more homogenous area per S2 cell on the unit-sphere, where cells near the cube face edges would otherwise be significantly smaller than those near the face centers.

 There are actually three projection implementations for UV to ST specified in the S2 reference implementation, namely the 'linear', 'tan' and 'quadratic' projections.
 The linear projection